There is a need to balance residential development against safeguarding the habitats of protected bird species on the Thames Basin Heaths.

-The Thames Basin Heaths Special Protection Area (TBH SPA) includes areas of heathland across Surrey, Hampshire and Berkshire.
+The Thames Basin Heaths Special Protection Area (SPA) includes areas of heathland across Surrey, Hampshire and Berkshire.

-The special protection area has been identified as an internationally-important habitat for three rare species of bird - the dartford warbler, woodlark and nightjar.
+The SPA has been identified as an internationally important habitat for three rare species of bird - the dartford warbler, woodlark and nightjar.

-Natural England has advised that residential development within five kilometres of the special protection area may result in harm to these bird species.
-This means we can only grant planning permission for new residential development where there would be no likelihood of significant impact on the special protection area, taking into account proposed mitigation or avoidance measures.
+Natural England advised the Joint Strategic Partnership Board that residential development within five kilometres of the SPA may result in harm to these bird species, contrary to protected species legislation.
+This means that we can only grant planning permission for new residential development where there would be no likelihood of significant impact on the SPA, taking into account proposed mitigation or avoidance measures.

 Avoidance and Mitigation Strategy

 We have published an that enables residential development to take place in Rushmoor, which the special protection area legislation would otherwise prevent.
 This document was updated in April 2023 to reflect annual inflation price increases for Suitable Alternative Natural Greenspace (SANG) capacity for the 2023/24 financial year.

 We will consider all residential planning applications against the requirements of the Avoidance and Mitigation Strategy (as amended) and Policy NE1 of the Rushmoor Local Plan (adopted February 2019).

 We have a number of parks and outdoors pages for more information.that are part of an important network of parks and woodlands in Rushmoor, which includes Southwood Country Park.
 Please see our

 You can find out more about the SPA on the Thames Basin Heaths Partnership website, including the location of Suitable Alternative Natural Greenspace in the local area.